Social | Talent creativity

 • Career development with more cross-region talent mobility

 BSAM continues to focus on helping leaders and employees have more robust and effective career discussions as well as more cross-region talent movement.
 BSAM also continues to expand its focus on succession planning, internal talent movement (talent brokerage), short-term assignments for development, and continuing to provide employees with access to a broad range of learning programs that suit both their personal aspirations and interests, and the critical capability needs of the business.
-The Global Short-Term Assignment Policy which was developed in 2023, coupled with our newly created WEST organization that includes the Americas, Europe, Middle East and Africa regions, will further facilitate more cross-region talent movement.
+The Global Short-Term Assignment Policy which was developed in 2023, coupled with our newly created West organization that includes the Americas, Europe, Middle East and Africa regions, will further facilitate more cross-region talent movement.

 Providing learning opportunities for a wide range of employees